victorrentea/live-coding/README.md

 ### Inspections and Code Speed
 - Add `@RequiredArgsConstructor` (lombok) either when `private final` fields are not initialized or to replace the constructor (especially in a Spring-managed bean).
 - QuickFix to define a `log` Slf4j logger, on any undefined `log` token, either by adding a `@Slf4j` (lombok) or declaring a standard Sfl4j `Logger log` field on the class
+- Inspection to replace a Slf4j `Logger log` definition with @Slf4j if semantics are preserved
 - Action to silently auto-import usual static methods and constants.
 The action _Auto-import statics_ is bound by default to `Ctrl-Shift-O`, but the shortcut is editable.
 The list of static tokens is editable via settings, but many commonly used ones are predefined, such as:
   Collectors.toList, Assertions.assertThat, Mockito.mock/when/verify, Collectors.toList/toSet, Duration.*